nrjdalal/awesome-copilot-instructions/README.md

 ## JavaScript Developers

-- I'm a JavaScript developer and use ESM.
+- I'm a JavaScript developer.
+- Use arrow function expressions.
+- Use ESM modules.
+- Use TypeScript.

 ## General Instructions